Youngcare and the NDIS

 Specialist Disability Accommodation

 NDIS participants with high care needs will be given the financial means and autonomy to command and secure their own choice of quality supported housing.
-The SDA framework addresses the current need for specialist housing solutions that are equipped to specifically cater for high care needs.
+The SDA addresses the current need for specialist housing solutions that are equipped to specifically cater for high care needs of which Youngcare is proud to provide.

 Demand for the SDA is significant, with approximately 28,000 people with high care needs being eligible for the scheme.
-However, there are no existing quality housing options for rent.
+However, there is a severe shortage of existing housing options.

-Youngcare believes this a unique opportunity to unite investors, developers, government, banks and care providers in a strategy that solves the youth disability residential crisis.
-In essence we believe that the community has been given the incentive to pursue a realistic investment opportunity in disability accommodation.
+Youngcare believes this a unique opportunity to unite investors, developers, government, banks and care providers in a strategy that solves the disability residential crisis.